jyc228/keth-client/README.md

     // 1 HTTP request will be sent.
 If batchSize is set to 5, the requests will be split into 2 HTTP requests. client.batch { eth.getBlocks(1uL..10uL, txHash) }.awaitAllOrThrow()

-    client.batch3( // 1 HTTP request will be sent.
+  client.batch( // 1 HTTP request will be sent.
         { eth.chainId() },
         { eth.getBlock(txHash) },
         { eth.getTransactionByBlock(BlockReference.latest, 0) }